Gateway Monitoring for High Availability

 You can also configure monitoring for multiple gateways.
 This is typically used in a two-armed deployment where the first-hop gateway used for front-end and back-end connections are different.

 When a failure is detected in one of the gateways, a virtual service switchover is triggered.

-- Click on the edit icon next to the name of the cloud to modify the cloud configuration.
+- If more than one cloud is configured, select the appropriate cloud from the drop-down.
+Click on the edit icon next to the name of the cloud to modify the cloud configuration.

 - Click on Gateway Monitor.